AnirbanSahaAnik/AnirbanSahaAnik.github.io/_pages/about.md

 ---
-layout: home
+permalink: /
-title: "Anirban Saha Anik"
+title: "Hi, I'm **Anirban Saha Anik**"
 author_profile: true
-permalink: /
+redirect_from:
+  - /about/
+  - /about.html
+---

 ---

 Hi, I'm **Anirban Saha Anik**, a Data Science graduate researcher at the University of North Texas (UNT), currently working at the HCC Lab under Dr. Lingzi Hong.
 My research focuses on: